 How to Revive a Dying Outdoor Fern

-The key to reviving dying outdoor ferns is to transplant the dying fern to an area of the garden that has more favorable conditions with dappled light, moist soil amended with lost of compost, protection from wind and watering as often as necessary so that the soil is consistently moist.
+The key to reviving dying outdoor ferns is to transplant the dying fern to an area of the garden that has more favorable conditions with dappled light, moist soil amended with lots of compost, protection from wind, and watering as often as necessary so that the soil is consistently moist.

 - Transplant the fern to an area of the garden with amended soil.
-Before replanting the fern add lots of leaf mold, compost or manure to the soil to a depth or around 12 inches and 12 inches across to accommodate the root system.
-This replicates the soil conditions of the ferns native environment and retains lots of moisture and allows excess water to drain away, to prevent the soil becoming boggy.
+Before replanting the fern add lots of leaf mold, compost, or manure to the soil to a depth, of around 12 inches and 12 inches across to accommodate the root system.
+This replicates the soil conditions of the fern’s native environment retains lots of moisture and allows excess water to drain away, to prevent the soil from becoming boggy.

 - Plant the fern in a shaded area that is out of the wind.
 One of the best characteristics of ferns is that they can grow in the shadier spots of your garden.
-The shade helps to reduce water loss from the leaves and evaporation form the soil and the surrounding plants, trees or structure that provides the shade also act as a wind break which prevents too much moisture from being sapped from the leaves by strong wind.
+The shade helps to reduce water loss from the leaves and evaporation from the soil and the surrounding plants, trees, or structure that provides the shade also acts as a windbreak which prevents too much moisture from being sapped from the leaves by a strong wind.

 - Water the soil is often as required so that it is consistently and evenly moist.
-Once established and in the optimal conditions, ferns often do not need any additional watering, however whilst the fern is dying or turning brown, keep the soil moist to help it revive.
+Once established and in optimal conditions, ferns often do not need any additional watering, however, whilst the fern is dying or turning brown, keep the soil moist to help it revive.

-- Apply a 2 inch layer of mulch around the fern in the Spring.
-A mulch composed of compost, leaf mold and well rotted manure applied to the surface of the soil around the fern helps to improve soil structure, retain moisture and adds nutrients to the soil.
+- Apply a 2-inch layer of mulch around the fern in the Spring.
+A mulch composed of compost, leaf mold, and well-rotted manure applied to the surface of the soil around the fern helps to improve soil structure, retain moisture, and add nutrients to the soil.
 Applying the mulch at the start of Spring helps to keep the soil at the optimal moisture level during the hot and dry weather of Summer.